DoTheEvo/XCPng-basics/README.md

   dozens of tech youtubers, a proven solution being out there for **20 years**.
   Made in Austria.<br>
   Tried it and it looked good.
 Bit complicated, bit unpolished, but very powerful.
   The thing is that I never felt drawn to it.
-It felt like I would be spending a lot of time learning the ins and outs to feel confident about it and while that's expected, it's still a chore.
-It would be easier if I felt enthusiasm for the project, but for some reason it was not there.<br>
+Felt like I would be spending a lot of time learning the ins and outs to match the confidence I had in esxi.
+  And while that's expected, it's still a chore, still an annoyance kinda force on you.<br>
   This made me want to stick longer with esxi and let proxmox cook, get few more major releases and improvements as vmware refuges start to give input and money.